 Black cardamom (Amomum subulatum) has larger pods that are dark brown.
 It has a smoky element that makes it more appropriate for savory dishes, but it is used in sweet dishes as well in southern India.
 It is grown in the eastern Himalayas.

-Cardamom is used mainly in Indian cooking as well as Middle Eastern cuisine.
+Cardamom is found in Indian cooking as well as Middle Eastern cuisine.
 In Indian recipes, whole cardamom pods are used in preparing basmati rice and various curries.
-In Middle Eastern recipes, ground cardamom is used in preparing certain desserts.
+In Middle Eastern recipes, ground cardamom spices certain desserts.

 Whole vs. Ground